 1. Internet Service Provider

-If you’ve spotted a phishing email in your inbox, it’s important to report the scam to the internet service provider that was used to send the email.
+If you’ve spotted a suspicious email or text message in your inbox, it’s important to report the scam to the internet service provider or that was used to send the communication.

 – If the scam email came from a Yahoo account, you should send it to [email protected]

 – If the email was sent via Gmail, press ‘Report Spam’ button

 – If the email was sent via Hotmail, press ‘Report Phishing‘ button